Skip to main content

 Most of the tools you use (for example, Xcode) do a lot of local build caching to speed up subsequent builds.
 These caches help a lot to decrease the build time on your Mac/PC, but these are not available on bitrise.io.

-This issue is eliminated by using clean virtual machines on bitrise.io, where only the code and dependencies you specify (which are under version control, and are reproducible) are available.
-If it works there then it’ll work on a brand new Mac/PC too - for example, when a new colleague joins your team and starts to work on the project.
+This issue is eliminated by using clean VMs on bitrise.io, where only the code and dependencies you specify (which are under version control, and are reproducible) are available.

 Network Resources

-If your project requires dependencies which have to be retrieved from the Internet it’ll add time to the build process.
+If your project requires dependencies which have to be retrieved from the Internet, it’ll add time to the build process.

 For example, when you build your iOS project on your Mac and you use CocoaPods, you usually don’t have to run pod install, only when your CocoaPods dependency list changes.
 If you don’t commit your Pods into your repository then this process (to download the required dependencies) have to be performed for every build in a clean environment.